 Kathleen N. Franco, MD

-Associate Dean for Admissions and Student Affairs, Cleveland Clinic Lerner College of Medicine
+Associate Dean Student Affairs & Admissions for Cleveland Clinic Lerner College of Medicine

 Robert L. Haynie, MD, PhD